 • [NEW] When maximum artifact size is greater than target cache size, maximum artifact size is automatically reduced and warnings are displayed

-• [FIX] The Build Cache Node Configuration UI no longer automatically refreshes text inputs
+• [FIX] The build cache node Configuration UI no longer automatically refreshes text inputs

 • [FIX] Upgrade Log4j to 2.17.0